marc2o/marc2o.github.io/index.md

 # Hey!

 [I’m Marc]({% link about.md %}), somewhat creative and I love making stuff.
-Digitally as well as for real.
-My super powers are to spot what’s missing, simplify what’s complex, and explain both easily comprehensible.

-I enjoy drawing pixels and vectors, coding in Lua and C, and making music with synths, piano and ukulele.
+I’m into retro gaming and computing, books and writing, drawing with pixels and vectors, coding in Lua and C, and making music with synths and ukulele.

 [Some of the stuff I am making.]({% link stuff.md %})